-As nutrition advocates who are committed to improving public education about science-based dietary recommendations, we recognize the importance of how our nutrition guidance program performs in independently funded researched published in peer-reviewed journals.
+As nutrition advocates who are committed to improving public education about science-based dietary recommendations, we recognize the importance of how our nutrition guidance program performs in independently funded research published in peer-reviewed journals.
 We’re committed to engaging with the industry about our algorithm, which is why we’re pleased to share the research and science looking at Guiding Stars.

 Transparency about the way we rate food is an important part of our work, which is why we published our algorithm.
 We’ve also provided a white paper explaining the science behind Guiding Stars.